European trends in market abuse and trade surveillance

 European enforcement overview

-• The AMF was Europe’s most prolific regulator in terms of the amount of enforcement action taken, with its 23 penalties being more than double the number issued by the FCA (10) and BaFIN (9).
+• The AMF was Europe’s most prolific regulator in terms of both volume of enforcement actions taken, issuing 11 penalties - 50% of the total .